 A Doula provides respite for family members and honors the meaningful and sacred act that is the dying process.
 Compassionate care is offered on many levels; emotional, spiritual, physical, social, intellectual and educational.

-The Doulas goal is to help individuals by honoring their final wishes to allowing for a death with dignity.
-Our services complement the care provided by family, friends and medical, palliative, hospice, legal and funeral professionals.
+The Doula’s goal is to help individuals by honoring their final wishes to allowing for a death with dignity.
+Our services complement the care provided by loved ones, medical teams, legal teams and other funeral professionals.

-Services are provided in hospitals, various health care facilities, and private homes.
+Services are provided in hospitals, various health care facilities, and in private homes.

 Doulas are advocates for the dying and their loved ones.
 Services are positive, non-judgmental and nonsectarian.

 I welcome individuals from all backgrounds, cultures and religious views.

 Doulas are guides—helping to navigate trough the overwhelming amount of information and options that come with end- of- life care and funeral planning.:

 - Education for disposition is provided so individuals may choose the option that is most comfortable.

 - Mediation is provided to aid open communication between patients and their families about end of life decisions.